-WordPress lets you quickly and easily insert, remove, and control various types of content from your site’s sidebar menu (and header and footer sections, depending on what theme you are using) using widgets.
+WordPress allows you to quickly and easily add, delete, and control various types of content in your site’s sidebar menu (and header and footer sections too, depending on what theme is installed on your site) using widgets.

-In this post you will learn how widgets work, why widgets can make life easier for non-technical users and how widgets can be used to add new functionality to your web site.
+This article explains how widgets work, what they do and how widgets can add new functionality to your site.

-Widgets – What Are They?
-A Basic Guide To Widgets For Website Owners
+WP Widget: A Basic Guide To WordPress Widgets For Business Website Owners

-WordPress widgets are small modules of code that perform a specific function, such as adding an enhancement, or a text box or list item to your website.
+A WordPress widget is a small module of code that performs a specific function, such as adding an enhancement, or a script or list item to your website.

-The WordPress software is written using a web language called PHP (Hypertext Preprocessor).
-Normally, to add features and functions to a website, you have to learn how to script web code.
+WordPress is written using a scripting language called PHP (Hypertext Preprocessor).
+Normally, to add features and functions to a website, you have to learn how to write PHP code.

-Now … don’t worry if the above sounds too geeky.
-As will soon see, WordPress widgets are made for non-technical users.
+Now … don’t worry if this all sounds like geek speak.
+As you are about to learn, WordPress widgets are made for non-technical users.

-Widgets help you control specific features and functions on your site without having to edit code.
+Widgets help you manage specific features and functions on your site without the need to edit code.

-(Widgets help you manage technical features and functions on your site without the need to touch code!)
+(WP widgets help you manage technical features and functions on your website without requiring coding skills)

-Widgets were originally designed to provide a simple way of allowing WordPress users to manage aspects of their WordPress theme’s layout and functionality.
+Widgets were originally designed to provide a simple way to give WordPress users to control aspects of their site’s layout and functionality.

-- Easily insert, edit and remove functionality in parts of your website without touching any code, and
+- Easily add, edit and delete functionality to certain parts of your WordPress site without having to touch any underlying code, and

-- Rearrange how various elements display on widget-enabled areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.
+- Reconfigure how various elements display on widget-enabled areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.

-Here are just some of the many functionality you can add to your WordPress site’s sidebar section (and headers and footers and other areas, depending on the theme you have installed) using widgets:
+Here are just some of the many functions you can add to your site’s sidebar navigation area (plus headers and footers and other areas, depending on the theme you have installed) using widgets:

 - page lists